averms/fontname-from-filename/README.md

 Say the metadata of these fonts are messed up for whatever reason, but the filenames are correct.
 This script will fix that by changing records 1, 2, 4, and 6 of the fonttools xml.

-Unfortunately doesn't currently work for fonts with more than one word family names.
+Works for fonts with more than one word family names if you change `FONT_FAMILY_WORD_COUNT` variable in the beginning of the script.
+For example, if the font family is called Source Code Pro, you should change it to 3.

 ## Acknowledgements